 Ron and Arlie knew the storybook setting was the perfect canvas to write the next chapter of their lives.
 Their love for fine wine and the advancements made to grape growing in the Midwest gave them the inspiration to start a vineyard.
 From the first planted vines in 2012 to the construction of the winery building, the undertaking has been a true labor of love.

 The name 7 Vines was an easy choice.
 The number 7 has always held special meaning.
 7 was Ron’s hockey jersey number.
 He played for Johnson high school on the east side of St. Paul and then went on to the University of Minnesota to play for Glen Sonmor and legendary coach Herb Brooks.
 “I was always partial to seven and always wore that number,” he said. “now I have seven grandchildren to validate it.”
 And validate it they did.
-The names of all seven grandchildren grace the neck of the first bottles produced at 7 Vines.
+The names of all seven grandchildren graced the neck of the first bottles produced at 7 Vines.
 An eloquent tribute to that legacy and the special meaning of the number 7.

 7 Vines is one of Minnesota’s largest full experience wineries and a beautiful place for community, friendship and celebration.